6 Feb 2020

 Read Also: How to become a successful UX Designer

-As an aside, Google recently announced that the mobile experience will take precedence over desktop when it comes to SEO rankings, meaning mobile usability should be a core focus for all businesses moving forward.
+As an aside, Google recently announced that the mobile experience will take precedence over desktop when it comes to SEO rankings.
+More than half of the traffic actually come from mobile devices, meaning mobile usability should be a core focus for all businesses moving forward.

 The checkout process is the delicate part of the conversion funnel that can make or break your conversion dream.
 Having too long, complicated checkout steps is a challenge least expected by users.
 Considering the customer's limited attention span and comfort level, the checkout page should ideally contain as many 8-10 fields – enough for customers to fill the most essential payment details and complete the checkout.